coder-mike/xs-sandbox/readme.md

 Points 4 and 5 show that the promise job queue is processed before `evaluate` returns.

+## Debugging

+There is no way to attach a debugger to the guest, but the following debug assistance has been provided:

+- `console.log` is provided in the guest and forwards its arguments to the host console via JSON serialization.
+- The `stack` of a thrown `Error` in the guest will be passed to the host.
+(But stacks from host errors are not visible to the guest for security reasons).

 ## Guest Environment and Globals

-The environment in which the guest script runs is a vanilla ECMAScript environment with no I/O APIs except `sendMessage` and `receiveMessage`.
+The environment in which the guest script runs is a vanilla ECMAScript environment with no I/O APIs except `sendMessage`, `receiveMessage`, `evaluate`, and `console.log`.
 You can define your own APIs for the guest by first evaluating your own setup script which implements APIs in terms of `sendMessage` and `receiveMessage`.

-**None of the host environments globals are available to the guest script!**

 ## Known issues